ans-group/docs.ukfast.co.uk/source/webcel/ssl.md

           <li>HTTPS traffic can be cached and served from cache.
 Plus all of the benefits of offloading.</li>
           <li>Traffic is re-encrypted before leaving the device, so never traverses the network in plain text.</li>
           <li>Traffic is sent to the backend over port 443 in HTTPS, so shouldn't encounter redirection loops.</li>
-          <li>The most "drop-in" configuration for a WebCel with HTTPS and caching in place.</li>
+          <li>The most "drop-in" configuration for a Webcel with HTTPS and caching in place.</li>
         </ul>
       </td>
       <td>